PaulZC/Qwiic_Iridium_9603N/LEARN.md

 - Pin 5: enables or disables the 9603N.
 High enables the 9603N, low disables it.
 - Pin 6: is the serial data transmit _input_.
 The ATtiny841 serial transmit is connected to this pin.
 - Pin 7: is the serial receive data _output_.
 This connects to the ATtiny841 serial receive pin.
 - Pin 12: is the Ring Indicator.
-This pin will pulse high twice when a new 'Mobile Terminated' message is waiting to be downloaded.
+This pin will pulse low twice when a new 'Mobile Terminated' message is waiting to be downloaded.
 - Pin 13: is the serial Request To Send input.
 This needs to be pulled low to allow serial communication to take place.
 - Pin 14: is the serial Data Terminal Ready input.
 This too need to be pulled low.
 - Pin 19: will be high when the Iridium network is available and the 9603N is able to receive the ring channel.